 For this reason, it is important that specific injuries be recorded, but the employee’s name should not be included if it involves private health information.
 If OSHA Forms 300 or 301 are requested, please contact Nextep’s risk or HR departments immediately to determine which information must be legally shared.

 As a reminder, OSHA Form 300A summary is the only portion of the packet that is prominently displayed from February 1 to April 30.
-OSHA Forms 300 and 301 are simply maintained in the worksite’s ongoing recordkeeping files.
+OSHA Forms 300 and 301 are simply maintained in your worksite’s ongoing recordkeeping files.

 For questions on maintaining your company’s OSHA records, please contact Nextep’s risk department at 888-811-5150 or firstname.lastname@example.org.